 10) During a huge transition such as a divorce, your limbic system – that primitive, pre-verbal, non-logical part of your brain that controls emotions and has the job of keeping you safe – is in overdrive.
 In its valiant efforts to protect you, it may actually HIJACK you for a time – which is partly why we feel lost, ungrounded, and can’t do basic things like eat or sleep.
 Finding a way to calm, soothe, and effectively communicate with this part of the brain is the single biggest recommendation I have for healing and moving forward.
 When you’re in that hypervigilant, emergency, protective mode of fight-or-flight, peace, joy, and happiness can’t find you.
 These feel-good emotions are the OPPOSITE of fight-or-flight.

 I don’t mean to be an infomercial, but if I’m answering this question, I can’t hold this important recommendation back.
 There are many mind-body techniques that can effectively communicate with this part of the brain.
-If you’re interested in learning more about this, you can start by watching the replay of my webinar “5 Steps to Move from Pain to Peace, Trauma to Transformation During Divorce,” signing up for the workshop “Tapping into PEACE,” or sending me a message for a free private call.
+If you’re interested in learning more about this, you can start by watching the replay of my webinar a short video “EFT: The Science Behind the Magic” or signing up for a free private heart restoration call.

 Hope this helps!
 Love and blessings all!